-Most clinical trial evidence suggests that The Sinclair Methodit may have a success rate of about 80%.1 That’s much higher than the apparent 5% success rate of A.A.
+Most clinical trial evidence suggests that the Sinclair Methodit may have a success rate of about 80%.1 That’s much higher than the 5% success rate of A.A.
 It has a self-reported success rate of about 5 %.
 That’s only one out of 20!

 Why Isn’t the Method More Widely Used?

 On the Psychology Today website, addictions expert Kenneth Anderson raised an important point.
-“It remains difficult to understand why so few American physicians, therapists, and addiction counselors are familiar with The Sinclair Method.”2
+“It remains difficult to understand why so few American physicians, therapists, and addiction counselors are familiar with The Sinclair Method.”

-Another observer wrote that it will take some time for the Sinclair approach
+A second observer wrote it will take time for the Sinclair approach

 “to gain wider acceptance, especially in the US, where the treatment industry seems dominated by 12-step ideology.
 The Sinclair Method is becoming popular in other countries.
 It’s now available on the National Health Service in the UK.
 It’s also being used extensively in Scandinavian countries such as Finland, with great success.
 It is gaining popularity in underdeveloped countries that don’t have a pre-existing 12-step recovery treatment industry, too.
 It is a much cheaper solution compared to inpatient rehab and this will be attractive to countries without the infrastructure to support hospitalization for many people.”3